 Thank you for your interest in Sea, Air and Land Challenge!
 We believe the mentor relationship with the team is critical to the learning process.
 This is often the first time students have engaged in complex engineering and fabrication.
-Thus, a dedicated mentor can add significant illumination on the process, and help ease some of the growing pains associated with experiencing the engineering process for the first time.
+Thus, a dedicated mentor with a technical background can add significant illumination on the process, and help ease some of the growing pains associated with experiencing the engineering process for the first time.

 About the Challenge: